Unsupervised Multi-modal Hashing for Cross-modal retrieval: Unsupervised Multimodal Hashing

-where $\rho$ is a balance parameter.\\ The above (\ref{eq9}) is a non-convex problem with respect to $B$ and $P^{(v)}$.
-We use the ADMM method to solve the optimization problem by updating every variable alternatively while keeping the other variables fixed.\\
+where $\beta$ and $\rho$ are two hyper-parameters.\\ The above Eq. (\ref{eq9}) is a non-convex problem.
+We solve the optimization problem by updating each variable with the other variables fixed alternatively.\\ \begin{bfseries}Update $\bm{B}$ with other variables fixed.\end{bfseries} The subproblem is to minimize the following

-\begin{bfseries}Update $\bm{B}$ with other variables fixed.\end{bfseries} The discrete constraint makes the problem very difficult to solve, we introduce a continuous variable F to approximate B. The subproblem is to minimize the following
+The Eq.(\ref{eq10}) is an NP-hard problem since $B$ is constrainted to be discrete value.
+We relax it to be continuous value $H$.
+Thus the optimization problem can be transformed to